Charles Scott Napier: Post-war

 Napier relinquished his appointment in July 1945, and retired from the Army on 11 April 1946 with the honorary rank of major-general.
 He accepted a position with the Allied Control Council in the hope that agreement could be reached between the former Allies on transportation matters which in turn would lead to wider cooperation, but he died suddenly in London on 16 June 1946.
 His remains were cremated and he is commemorated at Golders Green Crematorium.
+He left a widow, Ada Kathleen (nee Dovetil).